moseyworks/interview-datefield-ts/README.md

 # About

-This is the initial template for running the datefield interview question.
-The project uses boilerplate webpack and typescript setup for convenience.
+This is framework for running the datefield interview question.
+The project uses Vanilla Vite with Typescript and Jest.

 ## Running the dev server